 Experimental stimuli consisted of a background dynamic video clip selected from the animated cartoon Fantasia by Walt Disney and a black-and-white static checkerboard.
-The clip was 40s long, it was repeated 12 times during the session and it was presented in the centre of the screen (covering a 22.5 cm wide x 12.5 cm vertical area, subtending a visual angle of 21° x 12°).
+The clip was 40 s long, it was repeated 10 times during the session and it was presented in the centre of the screen (covering a 22.5 cm wide \times 12.5 cm vertical area, subtending a visual angle of $21^{\circ} \times 12^{\circ}$).
 The clip depicted dynamic, continuous, goal-directed actions, accompanied by music.
-The black-and-white static checkerboard was presented for 100ms, in the centre of the screen (covering a 30 cm wide x 30 cm vertical area, subtending a visual angle of 28° x 28°).
+The black-and-white static checkerboard was presented for 100 ms, in the centre of the screen (covering a 30 cm wide \times 30 cm vertical area, subtending a visual angle of $28^{\circ} \times 28^{\circ}$).
 The average luminance of the checkerboard was 1.56 cd/m2 for the black patch and 228 cd/m2 for the white patch.
 The checkerboard replaced the video clip which resumed following disappearance of the checkerboard from the interruption point.

-Apparatus and procedure
+2.3 | Apparatus and procedure

 Testing took place in a dimly illuminated room.
-Infants were seated on a parent's lap, 60cm from a screen (27 inches; width: 59.77cm, height: 33.62cm).
+Infants were seated on a parent's lap, 60 cm from a screen (27 inches; width: 59.77 cm, height: 33.62 cm).
 A two-machine solution was adopted for experimental control.
-The sequence and timing of stimulus presentation was controlled using a computer with MATLAB®.
-This computer was interfaced with Net Station (Electrical Geodesic, Eugene, OR.) via a serial connection.
+The sequence and timing of stimulus presentation was controlled using a computer with MATLAB[®].
+This computer was interfaced with Net Station (Electrical Geodesic) via a serial connection.
 Net Station was used to record the sequence of events along with the high-density EEG data.
-Continuous scalp EEG was recorded from 124 channels of a 128-channel HydroCel Geodesic Sensor Net that was connected to a NetAmps 400 amplifier (Electrical Geodesic, Eugene, OR) and referenced on-line to the vertex (Cz).
-Channel impedance was kept at or below 100 K $\Omega$ and signals were sampled at 500 Hz.
-A video camera situated above the screen used for stimulus presentation recorded the infants' face and gaze behaviour.
+Continuous scalp EEG was recorded from 124 channels of a 128-channel HydroCel Geodesic Sensor Net that was connected to a NetAmps 400 amplifier (Electrical Geodesic) and referenced online to the vertex (Cz).
+Channel impedance was kept at or below 100 K Ω , and signals were sampled at 500 Hz.
+A video camera situated below the screen used for stimulus presentation recorded the infants' face and gaze behavior.
 This information was used for online monitoring of infants' performance.
-Further, infants' videos were saved and stored for offline behavioural coding.
+Further, infants' videos were saved and stored for offline behavioral coding.

-As shown in Figure 1 each trial began with the presentation of the video clip accompanied by music.
+As shown in Figure 1, each trial began with the presentation of the video clip accompanied by music.
 Music was used throughout the task to promote infants' engagement with the visual scene.
 Further, visual and auditory stimuli remained synchronous throughout the task.
-The same clip was repeated 12 times during the session and intermixed with presentation of 128 black-and-white static checkerboards flashed on top (ISI=2-4s, random).
-The time-points (within the background video) when this stimulus was presented were the same for all participants.
+The same clip was repeated 10 times during the session and intermixed with presentation of 128 black-and-white static checkerboards flashed on top (ISI = 2-4 s, random).
+The time points (within the background video) when this stimulus was presented were the same for all participants.
 A photodiode connected to an oscilloscope was used to measure the onset of checkerboards.
-Music was not paused during checkerboard presentation since this stimulus lasted only 100ms.
+Music was not paused during checkerboard presentation since this stimulus lasted only 100 ms.

-The total experimental session duration was 8 minutes but the experimenter could interrupt the experiment earlier, in case of infant's fussiness, prolonged inattention or if requested by the parent.
-No behavioural criterion of cognitive habituation was employed (e.g. looking times).
-Rather, frontal theta oscillatory amplitude provided a direct measure of infants' progressive engagement and disengagement with the ongoing repeated video clip (Xie et al., 2019).
+The total experimental session duration was 8 min but the experimenter could interrupt the experiment earlier, in case of infant's fussiness, prolonged inattention or if requested by the parent.
+No behavioral criterion of cognitive habituation was employed (e.g., looking time).
+Rather, frontal theta oscillatory amplitude provided a direct measure of infants' progressive engagement and disengagement with the ongoing repeated video clip (Xie, Mallin, & Richards, 2019).

-Infant-Toddler sensory profile (ITSP)
+2.4 | Infant-Toddler sensory profile